Short-term capital gains tax on mutual funds

 *The tax rates given here exclude applicable surcharge and education cess.

-Understanding the type of mutual fund and its holding period helps in effective tax planning and maximizing returns.
-It's always a good idea to keep track of your investment timelines and plan the sale of your mutual fund units accordingly to optimize tax efficiency and achieve better financial outcomes.
+Understanding the type of mutual fund and its holding period helps in effective tax planning and maximising returns.
+It's always a good idea to keep track of your investment timelines and plan the sale of your mutual fund units accordingly to optimise tax efficiency and achieve better financial outcomes.
 Regularly reviewing your portfolio and staying updated with tax laws can further enhance your investment strategy.

 Short-Term Capital Gains on Other Assets